-- The quantity by which mortality risk would be reduced from activities addressing marine debris, water quality, invasive species, and energy production activities. - Whether events may occur that would confound project monitoring and outcomes, such as extreme weather events that may increase presence of marine debris or worsen water quality.
+- The quantity by which mortality risk would be reduced from activities addressing marine debris, water quality, invasive species, and other potential stressors. - Whether events may occur that would confound project monitoring and outcomes, such as extreme weather events that may increase presence of marine debris or worsen water quality.